bakdata/quick/docs/docs/user/getting-started/working-with-quick/range-query.md

 ## Define a range in the GraphQL query type

-To introduce range queries, we will extend the previously presented schema as follows:
+To introduce range queries, we will extend the previous schema as follows:
 ```graphql title="schema.gql"
 type Query {
     userRatings(